wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 *Presented by* Word of Warning *+* Proud & Loud Arts

 ### Saturday 4 August 2018, 12noon-4.15pm
-Shadowy figures move silently through the city streets of Manchester, playing, questioning, exploring visibility + vulnerability…
+Shadowy figures move silently through the city streets of central Manchester, playing, questioning, exploring visibility + vulnerability…

 #### Event Details
-Date: Saturday 4 August 2018, starting at 12noon; 1.45pm; 3.30pm
+Date: Saturday 4 August 2018, starting at 12noon / 1.45pm / 3.30pm
-Location: Manchester City Centre, from St Ann's Square to Exchange Square.
+Location: within Manchester City Centre, a 45 minute journey from St Ann's Square to Exchange Square and back.
-Tickets: FREE/unticketed (aimed for you to encounter by chance in the city).
+Tickets: FREE / unticketed, and aimed for you to encounter by chance.
-Telephone: call or text 07488 308 111 on the day.
+Telephone: call / text 07488 308 111 on the day to find the shadows.

 ![Shadow Girl — the city streets](shadowgirlcartoon.jpg)

 #### Access Information
 Age advisory: suitable for ALL ages, Hazard 2018 takes place outside.
-For specific age + access information please email <mailto:info@habmcr.org>, or call 0161 232 6086 before the event; 07488 308 111 on the day of the event.
+For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086 before the event; call 07488 308 111 on the day of the event.

 #### More
 In 2015 Greater Manchester Police recorded the UK's 2nd highest rate of hate crime — with the number of disablity motivated crimes more than doubling since 2014. *Shadow Girl — the city streets* is a creative response to this, aiming to make people living with disability labels more visible on our streets…